lucasayb/www.lucasyamamoto.com.golang/_posts/2020-05-23-deploy-of-app-in-node-with-docker-and-elastic-beanstalk.md

 ---
+title: Deploy of App in Node with Docker and Elastic Beanstalk
+date: 2020-05-23 15:53:42 -0300
+category: DevOps__#9b59b6
+description: Recently at CodeBy, we migrated our apps and deployments from Digital Ocean to AWS, and with that, we were able to enjoy the whole range of services that Amazon Web Services has to offer.
+thumbnail: /assets/uploads/2020-05-23-deploy-de-app-em-node-com-docker-e-elastic-beanstalk-thumbnail.jpg
 redirect_from:
   - /devops/2020/05/23/deploy-of-app-in-node-with-docker-and-elastic-beanstalk.html
   - /devops/2020/05/23/deploy-de-app-em-node-com-docker-e-elastic-beanstalk.html
   - /deploy-de-app-em-node-com-docker-e-elastic-beanstalk
-title: "Deploy of App in Node with Docker and Elastic Beanstalk"
-date: 2020-05-23 15:53:42 -0300
-category: DevOps
-thumbnail: /assets/uploads/2020-05-23-deploy-de-app-em-node-com-docker-e-elastic-beanstalk-thumbnail.jpg
-description: Recently at CodeBy, we migrated our apps and deployments from Digital Ocean to AWS, and with that, we were able to enjoy the whole range of services that Amazon Web Services has to offer.
 color: "#9b59b6"
 ---
 , we currently use the following:

-- Elastic Container Registry
+* Elastic Container Registry
-- Code Pipeline
+* Code Pipeline
-- Elastic Beanstalk
+* Elastic Beanstalk
-- S3
+* S3

 While we use S3 to serve media such as videos or images and for hosting static websites, the others are used to build our deployment process.
 Today, I would like to detail how we set it up.

 ### Requirements

-- Knowledge in Git and GitHub.
+* Knowledge in Git and GitHub.
-- A Node application (we will use a simple application in this tutorial).
+* A Node application (we will use a simple application in this tutorial).
-- Basic knowledge in Docker and creating a `Dockerfile`.
+* Basic knowledge in Docker and creating a `Dockerfile`.

 ## 1. Create a repository on GitHub